laktak/tome/README.md

     call PUT $BASE/car/$id color=blue

-If you prefer, or if the target has no variables, you can use Tome variables (string replacement only)
+If you prefer, or if the target has no variables, you can use Tome variables (string replacement only).

 - Variables are enclosed in `$<` and `>`, like `$<foo>`.
 - Variables are defined with `$<NAME>=VALUE`, like `$<foo>=some text`.